What is the Wisbech High Street Project?

 An extensive Consultative Group was formed at the start of 2014 in order to embed the project within the local community and secure community ownership, particularly in relation to the heritage-related activities the project will deliver.
-The Consultative Group will continue to meet every quarter throughout the 4 year delivery phase.

 What else is happening as part of the project?